patrickdappollonio/kubectl-slice/docs/docker.md

 # Running in docker

-Run docker image from gchr.io/patrickdappollonio/kubectl-slice
+Run Docker image from `gchr.io/patrickdappollonio/kubectl-slice`

 ## Usage
 The container is build to execute the the kubectl-slice tool inline.